The-Marcy-Lab-School/post-fetch-to-github-lab/README.md

 ## Starter code

-You will need to create all the project files for this lab, but you can copy this code as a starting point.
+You will need to create all the project files for this lab, but you can copy this code as a starting point for the files or components you create.
 You can (and should) add `id`s where you see fit to make selecting elements easier.

 ```html
 <!DOCTYPE html>